ChineseMutualAid/computer-literacy/lesson-5.md

 ## Goals

-Create your cover letter:

-- Open Cover Letter email in Gmail
-- Click on Cover Letter link
+Upload your resume to a website on Android:

-- Google Docs will open Cover Letter document
+- Open Google Docs
-- Tap ... (three dots) in upper right corner
-- Tap Share & export
-- Tap Make a copy

-Send an email that includes both cover letter and resume:

-- Open your resume in Google Docs
+- Find your resume (don't tap on it directly)
-- Tap ... (three dots) in upper right corner
+- Tap ... (three dots) to the right side of your resume's title
-- Tap Share & export
-- Tap Send a copy
-- Tap PDF
-- Tap OK
+- Tap Download
-- Choose Gmail
-- Fill in To (send to yourself)
-- Fill in Subject
-- Go back to Google Docs and open your cover letter
+- Go back to Home Screen
-- Drag over some text
-- Tap Select All
-- Tap Copy
+- Tap Downloads
+- Make sure downloaded resume is there (should be .pdf file)
-- Go back to Gmail
+- Go back to Home Screen
+- Open Chrome
+- Visit the upload exercise page at [pinto-calf.glitch.me](https://pinto-calf.glitch.me)
+- Tap Choose File
+- Choose Downloads
-- Tap Compose email
+- Tap your resume
-- Tap Paste
+- Tap Submit
-- Edit the text of your cover letter to fit the job you are applying for
+- You should see the file you just uploaded
-- Tap ▶ (paper airplane) in upper right corner
+- Tap Back (↩)
+- You should see the upload exercise page again

+Do you have a cover letter?
+Try uploading that using the same method!

 ## Extra

-tbd
+- Create a cover letter in Google Docs
+- Send email that has both resume and cover letter attachments